Versions

 The three error levels allow you fine-grained control over how ESLint applies rules (for more configuration options and details, see the configuration docs).

-Your .eslintrc.{js,yml,json} configuration file will also include the line:
+Your eslint.config.js configuration file will also include a recommended configuration, like this:

 {